madhur73/Compiler/DESCRIPTION.md

 * Functions (and therefore local declarations and return statements) are entirely unsupported.
 * Both code generation and semantic analysis (making sure variables are not used before they are declared, etc.) works for what is supported, as described above.
 * Except for syntax errors, we try to recover from errors in the input source code.
 All errors are printed in lexical order with a helpful message.
 Certain errors are printed without location information.

+See `example.boris` for a fully supported sample program.